|

 Photos by Tim Arends

-of Broad and Main in Griffith now houses a visual design firm.
+the corner of Broad and Main in Griffith now houses a visual design

-(1916), once situated in the middle of farmland, now finds itself
+Merrillville, (1916), once situated in the middle of farmland, now

-modern residential street in Lowell.
-The solid brick house, originally
+on a modern residential street in Lowell.
+The solid brick house,

-a parish house and situated next to a Main Street church, was
+originally a parish house and situated next to a Main Street church,

 |